Teaching Assistantships

 Registration

-- Students from other degree programs may be considered based on experience and suitability to the program.
-(Cellular & Physiological Sciences students are preferred for BMEG 410/510; a non-BMEG student is required for BMEG 598)
+• Students from other degree programs may be considered based on experience and suitability to the program.
+(Cellular & Physiological Sciences students are preferable for BMEG 410/510; a non-BMEG student is required for BMEG 598 due to conflict of interest)

-- Cannot be on leave from your graduate program during the appointment.
+• Cannot be on leave from your program during the TAship.

-- Must be willing to perform on-campus work for the entire period of the appointment.
+• Must be willing to perform on-site work for the entire period of the appointment and attend lecture and lab sessions for the course where applicable.
 If you will be out of town for a significant portion of the term, please do not accept a TA position in that term.

-- Availability to complete the mandatory APSC TA training (if you have never completed it before); multiple sessions will be offered within the first few weeks of the term.
+• Availability to complete the mandatory APSC TA training (new and returning); multiple sessions will be offered within the first few weeks of the term and your time to attend will be compensated.

 Competencies